 WORKING @ SOLARtv

-I bade goodbye to my mass communication students at the University of San Jose Recoletos as i transferred to Solar Television Network, Inc. where i have been the Head for Radio and Regional News Operations since August 16, 2012.
+I bade goodbye to my mass communication students at the University of San Jose Recoletos as i transferred to Solar Television Network, Inc. where i have been the Head for Regional News Operations since August 16, 2012.
 I also left ABS-CBN after almost 24 years.

 I’m looking forward for a better career in SOLARtv as i opened another chapter of my life–this time in the busy streets of Metro Manila.